SuperOfficeDocs/superoffice-docs/docs/database/tables/erpconnector.md

 ---
-uid: table-erpconnector
+uid: table-ErpConnector
-title: erpconnector table
+title: ErpConnector table
 description: One ERP Connector, known by its URL so.generated: true
 keywords:
   - "database"
   - "ErpConnector"
-so.date: 03.22.2021
+so.date: 11.02.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# erpconnector Table (417)
+# ErpConnector Table (417)

 ## Fields